Features & Amenities

 Another hidden gem of Westwood Hills is the water garden.
 It features over 100 native Minnesota plants blooming throughout the summer season as well as streams, waterfalls and a pond.

 Visitors to Westwood will want to explore the new $12 million, eco-friendly Interpretive Center.
-It’s full of interactive exhibits, such as a display on pollinators and the important role they play, as well as live animals, including a flying squirrel, a red-tailed hawk and a barred owl.
+It’s full of interactive exhibits, such as a display on pollinators and the important role they play, as well as live animals, including a flying squirrel, a chipmunk, a red-tailed hawk, an American kestrel and a barred owl.

 The Nature Center offers a unique, outdoor, multi-generational classroom in the middle of the city.
 Professionally trained naturalists lead a variety of fun, informative and hands-on environmental education and outdoor recreation programs year-round.
 Perfect for families and groups of all types.